waggle-sensor/data-perf-tools/stardot/README.md

 /etc/config/send-image.sh &
 ```

-Finally, we want to save the config.
+Finally, we want to save the config so it persists between boots.

 ```sh
 config save